 Your checking account is an important part of your life.
-It’s often where you deposit your paycheck, from where you pay your bills, and it’s where you keep money you need to access quickly for gas, groceries and life’s necessities.
+It’s often where you deposit your paycheck, pay your bills from, and keep money you need to access quickly for gas, groceries and life’s necessities.
 Move your checking account to LGFCU and enjoy the convenience of online access, friendly in-branch service and an affordable $1 per month maintenance fee.
 Plus, you’ll earn dividends on your balance!

 Step 1: Open

-Once you’ve joined LGFCU and opened a Share Account, you can apply for our Checking Account in any branch, or by logging in to Member Connect, and clicking on “Apply for” under the “Services” tab.
+Once you’ve joined LGFCU and opened a Share Account, you can apply for our Checking Account in any branch, or by logging in to Member Connect.
+On a smartphone use the “View Full Website” option.
+Select the “Services” tab and choose “New Account Request” then under the “Deposit Accounts” drop-down, select the “Dividend-bearing Checking Account” option.
 If you haven’t yet, you can enroll in Member Connect online.

 Step 2: Move